 It turned out the boy was one of her many dozens of cousins, and they did indeed share the same grandfather!
 From the number of folks she waved to on the street from the bus window, I think we passed half of her family on the way.

 We arrived back at the ship in a short time before we set sail back to Boston, and said our goodbyes to Angel, Dee, and beautiful Bermuda.
-I know I can’t wait to cruise there again!

 My thoughts on the Hidden Gems shore excursion to Tom Moore’s Jungle

 - We would never have been able to figure out where the entrance to the caves was, or how to navigate them without a guide.
 The caves were fascinating, and I enjoyed swimming underground.